 The end of October marked the one year anniversary of EMV.
 As expected there have been a few highs and lows during this time.
 The transformation has overall been successful with fraud largely dropping and consumer adaptation at a high, however small to medium businesses still have a way to go in relation to getting […]

 In a previous article, written by Sysnet’s Paul Prior, Paul mentioned how he believed that a change was necessary in the industry.
 A move away from using non-compliance fees as a mechanism to drive engagement and compliance.
 He highlighted that most of Sysnet’s clients are evangelising the importance of PCI DSS, however not […]

 By Paul Prior, Senior Vice President Client Engagement In light of the upcoming US presidential election, it occurred to me that it would be fun (and worthwhile) to reflect on a previous campaign message from a different Clinton in the context of our business.
 In 1992, James Carville was the campaign strategist for Bill Clinton who […]

-By Natasja Bolton, Acquirer Support Manager Back in June, Sysnet reported on SHA-1 based certificates and why support was ceasing.
+By Natasja Bolton, Senior Acquirer Support QSA Back in June, Sysnet reported on SHA-1 based certificates and why support was ceasing.
 In that article we also examined the potential impact on ecommerce businesses.
-Recently, the PCI Security Standards Council (PCI SSC) has released their own guidance on SHA-1 in the form of a Frequently Asked Questions […]
+Recently, the PCI Security Standards Council (PCI SSC) has released their own guidance on SHA-1 in the form of a Frequently Asked […]

 By Jason McWhirr, Information Security Consultant What is the PCI DSS Prioritised Approach?
 Merchants with more complex payment systems or payment processes that do not fit into the shortened SAQs (A, A-EP, B, B-IP, C & P2PE) are required to complete SAQ D or may require an on-site assessment (for merchants with larger amounts of […]